autocatalytic/witter/ProjectNotes.md

 Personal goals: learn more about Rust, study modern web frameworks, deploy some WASM

-Secondary objectives: deploy something to personal server, be helpful to the open-source community (doesn't matter how), learn a modern IDE (looks like it'll be vscode) and cool project tools like https://github.com/davidpdrsn/assert-json-diff.git.
+Secondary objectives: deploy something to personal server, be helpful to the open-source community (doesn't matter how), learn a modern IDE (looks like it'll be vscode) and cool project tools like https://github.com/davidpdrsn/assert-json-diff.git, and code with test driven development techniques (TTD).

 Side note: I began re-tooling my web understanding in the NodeJS, React, npm world and soon realized I was importing and integrating too many libraries that I had very little capacity to understand.
 Rather than continue a path requiring a detailed study of javascript I've decided to learn Rust because it's a more foundational language, which can also be quite webby since the introduction of WASM.